lawrennd/talks/_physics/quantum-exponential-families-for-ml.md

 \notes{The key message for ML practitioners:

-- **Quantum mechanics is not a different paradigm from probabilistic modeling**—it's an extension to handle noncommuting observables.
+- **For states, expectations, and reversible dynamics**, quantum mechanics extends probabilistic modeling to handle noncommuting observables—it's not a wholesale paradigm replacement.
 - **The exponential-family structure survives intact**: you still have log-partition functions, Fisher-like metrics (now BKM), natural parameters, and duality.
 - **Duhamel calculus is the computational fix** for matrix exponentials, analogous to how you already use matrix calculus in deep learning.
-- **Reversible dynamics (unitarity) is structural**, not arbitrary: it's the natural notion of information-preserving transformation in noncommutative probability.
+- **Reversible dynamics (unitarity) is structural**, not arbitrary: it's the natural notion of information-preserving transformation in noncommutative probability for closed finite-dimensional systems.

-With these tools, quantum statistical mechanics becomes accessible to anyone with a solid grounding in information geometry and exponential families.}
+With these tools, quantum statistical mechanics becomes accessible to anyone with a solid grounding in information geometry and exponential families.
+The measurement/update layer (Born rule, POVMs) adds additional structure beyond what we've covered, but the foundation is the same convex-analytic machinery you already know.}

 \slides{
 **Take-home for ML folks:**

-1. Quantum = probabilistic modeling + noncommutativity
+1. Quantum (states/dynamics) = probabilistic modeling + noncommutativity
 2. Exponential families work the same way (with Duhamel for derivatives)
-3. BKM metric = quantum Fisher information (Hessian of $\psi$)
+3. BKM metric = canonical quantum Fisher (Hessian of $\psi$)
-4. Unitarity = reversibility (entropy preservation)
+4. Unitarity = reversibility (closed systems, entropy preservation)
+5. Measurement layer adds more structure (Born rule, POVMs)
-5. You already have 90% of the conceptual framework
+6. You already have 90% of the conceptual framework
 }

 \subsection{Further Directions}